 Early in 2018 it was realised that the hardware was unreliable and the beacon had been off the air for considerable periods.
-I major rethink of the design was carried out and the decision was made to simplify the design to reduce the weight still further, reduce the complexity and also cut the power consumption.With the addition of GPS frequency locking it had become difficult to power the transmitter because of the voltage drop on the buried low voltage power cable.
+A major rethink of the design was carried out and the decision was made to simplify the design to reduce the weight, reduce the complexity and also cut the power consumption.With the earlier addition of GPS frequency locking it had become difficult to power the transmitter because of the voltage drop on the buried low voltage power cable.
 It was decided to remove the requirement for a GPS frequency locking and GPS timing of the keying.
 In essence we were going to go back to an old style "steam" beacon that just sent its call sign and QRA.
 The would allow us to house all of the electronics in an 8 inch by 5 inch by 2 inch Eddystone diecast box.
 Over the winter of 2017/18 the new hardware was constructed.
-The frequency reference is a Symmetricom OCXO, the exciter is a Chinese ADF5355 PCB modified to improve its phase noise performance and the PA is a narda X band LNA followed by a Qualcom PA to give 1 watt out.
+The frequency reference is a Symmetricom 10 MHz OCXO, the exciter is a Chinese ADF5355 PCB modified to improve its phase noise performance and the PA is a narda X band LNA followed by a Qualcom Omnitracs PA to give 1 watt out.
 The keying is done using an Arduino Pro-Mini over the SPI bus.
-The software is based on OZ2M Arduino beacon keyer mofified for cw only and to improve the keying control of the ADF5355 by re-initialising it every keying cycle.
-This was to prevent loss of the output signal if the chip registers became corrupted.
+The software is based on the OZ2M Arduino beacon keyer modified for cw only.
+The code was also changed to re-initialise all of the ADF5355 registers every keying cycle instead of just changing the three frequency registers This was done to prevent loss of the output signal if the data in the remaining ten chip registers became corrupted.

 The current drawn by the beacon when the OCXO is warm is around 1.4 Amps.
 Internal regulators in the box provide stabilised supplies for the internal modules.

 Chris did not want any SMPS regulators in the unit as he was concerned about noise being radiated into his HF antennas (it is a nice quiet HF location!) hence the used of linear regulators throughout.
-A result of this is that the box dissapates around 22 watts of heat (and radiates 1 watt of RF!) and care had to be taken with the thermal design.
-To overcome this problem the box was mounted on the tower sandwiched between two over size plates of heavy gauge aliminium for cooling.
-These can be see in Figure 19.
+A result of this is that the box dissapates around 22 watts of heat (and radiates 1 watt of RF!) and so care had to be taken with the thermal design.
+To improve cooling the box was mounted on the tower sandwiched between two over size plates of heavy gauge aliminium for cooling.
+These can be seen below

 The vital statistics of the beacon are: